max1220/lua-getch/README.md

 # install locally, usually to ~/.luarocks
 luarocks make --local
 ```

-This will install the module locally, typically in ~/.luarocks.

 When installing locally you need to tell Lua where to look for modules
 installed using Luarocks, e.g.: